raaz2053/customClock/README.md

 # Clock Display

-This code is designed to display the current date and time on an LCD screen using the DS3231 real-time clock module and the LiquidCrystal_I2C library.
+This code is designed to display the current date and time on an LCD screen using the DS3231 real-time clock module and the LiquidCrystal_I2C library for arduino.
 It initializes the LCD screen, retrieves the date and time from the DS3231 module, and continuously updates the display with the current date and time.

 ## Prerequisites